Home > Travel > Cities of India > Nainital

 Share this Article:

-Nainital, Uttarakhand Nainital is a town in the Indian state of Uttarakhand.
+Nainital is a town in the Indian state of Uttarakhand.
 It is also divisional Headquarter of Kumaon Division of Uttarakhand State.
 Nainital is an ideal lake resort which rises to a height of nearly 1,938 metres or 6,358 feet above the sea level.
-It is placed in the midst of a valley, which contains a `pear-shaped lake`, with a perimeter of nearly 2 miles.
+It is placed in the midst of a valley, which contains a ‘pear-shaped lake’, with a perimeter of nearly 2 miles.
 Nestled in the lap of the central Himalaya Mountains, Nainital belongs to the Kumaon region.
-On the northern side Naina (2,615 m (8,579 ft)), Deopatha (2,438 m (7,999 ft)) and Ayarpatha (2,278 m (7,474 ft)) lie on the west and south parts respectively.
+Naina (2,615 m (8,579 ft)), Deopatha (2,438 m (7,999 ft)) and Ayarpatha (2,278 m (7,474 ft)) are some of the places surrounding the Nainital lake.
 Climate of Nainital is quite soothing.

 History of Nainital

-being a popular hill station Nainital receives visitors almost throughout the year.
-Most important places to visit are the Naini Lake and Tririshi Lake.
+Being a popular hill station, Nainital receives visitors almost throughout the year.
+Most important places to visit are the Naini Lake or the Tririshi Lake.
 For the amusement of tourists special boating facilities are available.
 The Cheena Peak or the Naina Peak is the other captivating place.
-The snow-clapped mountain ranges of Himalayas and the Nainital Valley are also popular with the tourists.
+The snow-clapped mountain ranges of Himalayas and the Nainital Valley are also popular among the tourists.
 Besides, there is Hanumangarh temple for devotees to explore.
 One can offer prayer and also enjoy the sunset from the temple premises.

 There are other attractions of Nainital as well.
 The north end of Naini Lake, an attractive locale, is popularly known Mallital.
 Southern end is called Tallital which has a bridge.
 It is famous as Danth that house the statue of Mahatma Gandhi and a post office.
 On the northern shore of the Naini Lake, stands the Naina Devi Temple.
 Although it was dilapidated in the year 1880 due to a landslide it was rebuilt in the later period.
 St. John Church is another place of interest in Nainital.
 The church, established in 1844, is one of the ancient buildings of the place.
 It has derived its name from Daniel Wilson, the then Bishop of Kolkata.
 It was he who laid the foundation of this church.